 "I love this beautiful disk, it looks like a sculpture, and I get to take them home with me.
 I was told that if you sprinkle them on top of your flowers the plants would flourish even more.
 I can¹t wait to add them to the soil of my flowers in the Atelier."

 "Our timing was perfect, the Camellia flowers were in full bloom - Walking around the Camellia forest was heavenly, so spectacular."

-"This beautiful shrine caught my eye at the Tainoura port- getting ready to board the 2 hour boat ride back to Nagasaki.
+"This beautiful shrine caught my eye at the Tainoura port- getting ready to board the 2-hour boat ride back to Nagasaki.
 I love this out of the way paradise, it really feels like old Japan.
-I am sure I will be back."
+I know I will be back."

 Experiencing this traditional process of Camellia seed oil extraction has inspired me to come back in the autumn for the harvest.
 I learned that everyone on the island takes part, honoring the centuries old tradition by hand-picking the fruit, boiling them until soft and taking turns straining the water with shells from the island made into spoons.
 I’m up for the challenge.Spending time on this remote island was an incredible experience, reminding me of the soul of Japan that I love and remembered from the years I lived in this country.
 I am smitten with the beauty and charm of Goto and look forward to my return trip.
 There is something to be said about going off grid and immersing into an unknown environment.
 We were so impressed to drive a Zero Emission car, cutting edge technology on a this tiny fishing island.
 Zipping along the exquisite coastline and snow dusted mountain cliffs with blooming Camellia was truly transporting.
 I can now say that I have seen the Roses of Winter in all their authentic beauty.
 My dream now a reality, and the start of a tradition.